knewyousir/WFI-session-3/readme.md

 });
 ```

-Run in the terminal with `$ node index.js` and open the browser to `localhost:9000`.
+Run in the terminal with `node index.js` and open Chrome to `localhost:9000`.

 `require()` uses the CommonJS modular JS system to access JS applications in the `node_modules` folder via the keywords `require` and `exports`.

 Note that `console.log` is using the terminal, _not_ the browser's console and the [get](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol) verb.

-Set up an NPM start command in package.json:
+Set up an NPM start command in `package.json`:

 ```js
 "scripts": {
   "start": "node index.js"
 },
 ```

+Kill your server with `ctr: c` and restart it with `npm start`.

 Add a second route to `index.js`: